EV Charging Connector Sourcing Intelligence Report, 2030

 China was the largest exporter of electrical connectors globally in 2022 followed by the U.S. The U.S., Hong Kong, Japan, South Korea, Vietnam, Australia, and Germany are the nation's principal partners.
 According to the Santander Trade 2022 report, electrical and electronic components constitute about 27% of China’s exports.
 The majority of the world's electrical connector imports come from China, Japan, and Vietnam as per Volza's November 2023 estimates.

-EV Charging Connector Category - Engagement Model
+EV Charging Connector Procurement - Engagement Model

 “In a hybrid/bundled outsourcing model, some part of the overall operation is outsourced to third parties.
 Generally, critical operations are retained in-house”.

-Under electric vehicle charging connector sourcing intelligence, the category suppliers are evaluated on specified parameters (such as power type/ratings, speed, vehicle type/applications, etc.), adherence to standards, years of experience, and expertise in cable and connector manufacturing.
+Under electric vehicle charging connector sourcing intelligence, the suppliers are evaluated on specified parameters (such as power type/ratings, speed, vehicle type/applications, etc.), adherence to standards, years of experience, and expertise in cable and connector manufacturing.
 For instance, North America and Japan use mainly Type 1 connectors for EV charging.
 It is commonly known as J plug connectors.
 Similarly, Type 2 connectors are predominant in the European Region and are commonly known as “Menneks”.
 For both type 1 and 2 connectors, it is critical to ensure that manufacturers adhere to IEC 62196 international standards.
 The standard has been updated to incorporate connectors for plugs, sockets, outlets, vehicle connectors, and vehicle inlets.

 Electric Vehicle Charging Connector Procurement Intelligence Report Scope